sulmanfarooqq/temp_mail/gui/README.md

 5. Received emails appear in the messages list
 6. Click on any message to view its content

+## Troubleshooting

+If you encounter issues:

+1. Make sure Python is installed and added to your PATH
+2. Run `setup_gui.bat` as administrator if you get permission errors
+3. Check that requirements are installed with `pip install -r ../requirements.txt`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.